-While retail electricity providers first introduced the concept of Time-of-Use (TOU) plans in the early 2010s, awareness of TOU has been steadily increasing as utilities make these rate plans available, and many even require solar homeowners to make the switch.
-With TOU plans, solar homeowners can be charged more when electricity demand is higher (as it’s more expensive to produce) and charge less when demand drops.
+Retail electricity providers first introduced the concept of Time-of-Use (TOU) plans in the early 2010s, but awareness of TOU has been steadily increasing as more utilities make these rate plans available.
+Many utilities even require homeowners to make the switch, especially if they add solar panels.
+With TOU plans, homeowners can be charged more when electricity demand is higher (since it’s more expensive to produce) and charged less when demand drops.

 The specific details of a given TOU system vary by utility and region, and they usually involve when the “Peak” and “Off-Peak” hours are for your area.
 For example, a peak period typically refers to broad blocks of hours like summer weekday afternoon, while the off-peak period includes all other hours.

-In other words, the time-of-use format is more flexible than the traditional system where the electricity company charges a constant rate throughout the day.
+In other words, TOU energy is more flexible than the traditional system where the electricity company charges a constant rate throughout the day.

 Before TOU rates were introduced, the price of electricity remained constant regardless of when you switched on an appliance or ran the air conditioner.
 But the demand for electricity on the grid continuously varies.
 Usage is usually higher during the summer (due to air conditioning) and on weekdays while decreasing in winter and on weekends.